Enumerative Geometry of Del Pezzo Surfaces

 The case of the pairs $(Y,D)$, where $Y$ is a toric del Pezzo surface and $D$ is a smooth anti-canonical divisor is considered by Carl-Pumperla-Siebert \cite{CPS}.
 Below we will describe the affine manifold for $\mathbb{P}^2$ in \cite{CPS}.
 The underlying space is $\mathbb{R}^2$.
 There are three singularities with local monodromy conjugate to $ $ locating at $u_1=(\frac{1}{2},\frac{1}{2})$, $u_2=(0,-\frac{1}{2})$ and $u_3(-\frac{1}{2},0)$.
 To cooperate with the standard affine structure of $\mathbb{R}^2$ for computation convenience, they introduce cuts and the affine transformation as follows: let

-Disgard the sector bounded by $l_i^+,l_i^-$, then glue the cuts by the affine transformations $ $, $ $, $ $ and one gets the affine manifold in \cite{CPS}.
+Discard the sector bounded by $l_i^+,l_i^-$, then glue the cuts by the affine transformations $ $, $ $, $ $ and one gets the affine manifold in \cite{CPS}.
 See Figure \ref{fig:CPS}\footnote{The picture credit is due to Tsung-Ju Lee.} below.

 \begin{definition} We will call the region bounded by $l_1^-$, $l_2^+$ and the affine segments connecting $(\frac{1}{2},\frac{1}{2}),(0,-\frac{1}{2})$ and the origin the $x$-region.
 Similar for $y$-region and $1/xy$-region. \end{definition} \begin{definition} Let $u\in B$ and $v\in T_uB_{\mathbb{Z}}$.
 Assume that $u$ falls in $x$-region, then scale of $v$ is defined to be the $x$-component of $v$, i.e. $v\cdot (1,0)$.
 We define the scale for $u$ falls in $y$-region or $1/xy$-region similarly. \end{definition} \begin{lem} Let $(h,w,T)$ be a tropical disc of Maslov index zero with stop at $u$.
 Assume that $e$ is the edge adjacent to $u$ and $u'$ is the other end point of $h(e)$.
 Let $v\in T_{u'}B_{\mathbb{Z}}$ be the primitive tangent vector of $h(e)$.
 Then \begin{enumerate} \item the scale of $v$ positive and \item the parallel transport of $v$ along $h(e)$ has non-decreasing scale. \end{enumerate} \end{lem} \begin{proof} We will prove the lemma by induction on the number of non-contracted edges.